 The Turquoise Pendant on the left was made by creating a wire design around the stone with round wire, then a second round wire was used in conjunction with Silver raindrops to continue the design.
 Next the Navajo Silversmith used a Jewelers saw to saw lines in the outer round wire and then used a file to accent the design of this Turquoise pendant.

 To the left is a Chunky Turquoise Pendant made by Nattarika Hartman from a spectacular piece of Tibetan Turquoise.
 We purchased this Chunky Turquoise Nugget directly from a Tibetan Turquoise dealer in Napal along with several others.
-This is a spiritual piece of Turquoise Jewelry that has Turquoise Chakras and you can read more about this piece on its presentation page.
+This is a spiritual piece of Turquoise Jewelry that has Turquoise Chakras.
 Turquoise was the one of the first gemstones descovered by man over 6,500 years ago, it has been known as a spititual stone with healing powers since.

 The Turquoise Pendant on the right is an outstanding piece of Indian Turquoise Jewelry that is simple authentic Turquoise set in a simplistic design which enhances the visual beauty of this fantastic Turquoise stone.
 Durango Silver produces many Turquoise Pendants that have simplistic designs that spiritual people and healers appreciate.
-Read more on this Kingman Turquoise Pendant on its presentation page.
 You may also enjoy reading our presentation page on Kingman Turquoise which has a lot of good information as well as photos of Kingman Turquoise.

 To the left is a Turquoise Silver Pendant made with Spiderweb Tortoise Turquoise by John Hartman.
 John makes a variety of Fashion Turquoise Pendants from simple to complex.
 To the right is a Royston Ribbon Turquoise Pendant made with Ribbon Turquoise from the Royston Turquoise Mine in Tonopah, Nevada.
 This Pendant was also made by John Hartman in his victorian style of silversmithing.
-You can see more information on this Tortoise Turquoise Pendant on its presentation page.
 Both of these Pendants have authentic Turquoise hand cut by John.

 Silver Jewelry is beautiful when Turquoise is included in the design.
 The Silver and Turquoise Pendant on the left is a great example of how dynamic Silver Jewelry can be in Southwestern designs when Turquoise and other colorful gemstones are mixed together.
 Durango Silver Company produces a lot of Green Turquoise Pendants as well as Turquoise Coral Jewelry such as this piece.
 This Southwestern Pendant includes a lime Turquoise stone with Mediterranean Coral in its own unique victorian style by John Hartman.
 The Manassa Turquoise Pendant on the right is a piece of Navajo Jewelry that we sub-contracted to have our authentic Turquoise stone set into handcrafted Navajo Silver.
 You can see more information on this Coral and Turquoise Pendant on its presentation page.